craigmcchesney/cdb-support/README.md

 - shared TLS certificate to enable secure HTTPS protocol across all applications and administrative tools
 - [OpenLDAP](https://github.com/osixia/docker-openldap) authentication service
 - [phpLDAPadmin](https://github.com/osixia/docker-phpLDAPadmin) for managing LDAP service
-- [NGINX](https://www.nginx.com/resources/glossary/nginx/) reverse proxy engine to provide uniform URL interface across all tools and applications and improve security by exposing a single external network port on the application server
+- [NGINX](https://www.nginx.com/resources/glossary/nginx/) reverse proxy engine to provide uniform URL interface across all tools and applications, and improve security by exposing only a single external network port on the application server
 - [Payara](https://www.payara.fish/) Java EE application server
 - Component Database (CDB) application
 - Traveler application
-- CDB-Traveler integration via CDB plugin
+- CDB-Traveler application integration via CDB plugin
 - web portals for administration of LDAP and Payara services
 - Mongo Express web portal providing GUI front-end to MongoDB

 ## project github repos

-I created two github repos to support building these servers.
-This repo, cdb-support, contains scripts and other tools intended to be used in all server deployments.
-The other, [cdb-deployment](https://github.com/craigmcchesney/cdb-deployment), contains artifacts such as config files that vary between server deployments.
+I created two github repos to support building these application servers.
+This repo, cdb-support, contains scripts and other common tools intended to be used in all server deployments.
+The other, [cdb-deployment](https://github.com/craigmcchesney/cdb-deployment), contains artifacts such as config files and environment set up that vary between server deployments.

 ### cdb-support repo

 This cdb-support repo contains the following directories:

 - bin - Includes scripts for managing the various applications and services, including the cdb and traveler applciations, ldap, mongodb, and mysql.
 It has scripts for starting and stopping the entire ecosystem and utilities for managing the TLS certificate via "certbot".
-I've also begun development of a Python customization tool for configuring a new application server instance.
+I've also begun development of a Python customization tool for configuring a new application server instance, and will be adding backup and monitoring utilities as well.
 - sql - Includes some common SQL for initializing a new CDB MySQL database, or manipulating an existing one.
-- customization - Includes config file templates with substitution variables as input to the customization tool.
+- customization - Includes config file templates with substitution variables as input to the (under devleopment) customization tool.
 - env - Sets up the user's Linux environment for utilizing the two two repos.
 - openldap - Provides docker compose configuration for OpenLDAP and phpLDAPadmin tools.

 ### cdb-deployment repo

-The cdb-deployment repo contains the following directories:
+A branch is created in the cdb-deployment repo for each new deployment.
+It contains the following directories:

 - config
-    - cdb - Config directory for cdb application, mounted by symbolic link to /opt/cdb/etc under the CDB installation.
+    - cdb - Config directory for cdb application, mounted by symbolic link under the CDB installation.
-    - traveler - Config directory for traveler application, mounted by symbolic link to /opt/traveler/etc under the Traveler installation.
+    - traveler - Config directory for traveler application, mounted by symbolic link under the Traveler installation.
-    - nginx - Used to manage copy of the /etc/nginx/conf.d directory, unfortunately not a good way to manage this directly in github since systemctl blows up if symbolic links are used in the NGINX configuration.
+    - nginx - Used to manage contents of the /etc/nginx/conf.d directory, unfortunately there is not a good way to manage this directly in github since systemctl blows up if symbolic links are used in the NGINX configuration.
 - custom
-    - config-edits - Symbolic links to the application configs edited for this deployment (precursor or possible input to customization tool).
+    - config-edits - Symbolic links to the configs edited for this deployment (precursor or possible input to customization tool), contains a subdirectory each for cdb, traveler, and nginx.
-    - cron - Crontab file for Linux user, includes reboot entry to start the application ecosystem etc.
+    - cron - Crontab file for Linux user, includes entry to start the application ecosystem on boot, etc.
-    - env - Defines environment variables for the Linux user for use by scripts etc.
+    - env - Defines environment variables for the Linux user for use by cdb-support scripts etc.
     - images - User can provide logo images to override CDB defaults.
     - sql - Custom sql files used to initialize or otherwise manipulate the CDB MySQL database.
 - var (included in gitignore file so contents not managed)